hashicorp/packer/website/source/docs/post-processors/vsphere-template.html.md

 Type: `vsphere-template`

-The Packer vSphere template post-processor takes an artifact from the VMware-iso builder built on ESXi (i.e. remote) allows to mark a VM as a template and leaving it in a path of choice.
+The Packer vSphere template post-processor takes an artifact from the VMware-iso builder built on ESXi (i.e. remote) and allows to mark a VM as a template and leaving it in a path of choice.

 ## Example